semgrep/semgrep-docs/docs/semgrep-code/semgrep-assistant-code.md

 ### Source code management

+* This feature is available to users of the following source code managers (SCMs):
+    * GitHub Cloud
+    * GitLab Free
+    * GitLab Premium
+    * GitLab Ultimate
-* This feature is available only to users of GitHub Cloud.
-Semgrep Assistant does not support GitHub Enterprise Server (self-hosted).
+* Semgrep Assistant does not support GitHub Enterprise Server (self-hosted).

 ### Semgrep products